Nationwide BS Directors are not Paid Enough

 Nationwide Building Society Gives Away Members’ Money (again) 2017

 “Your” Nationwide has indulged in one of the most expensive advertising campaigns under its new chief executive Joe Garner.
 The cost of this long campaign on television and newspapers plus the agency fees must run into millions of pounds.
-The advertising costs for this society are far larger than the total running costs of many building societies.
+The advertising costs alone for this society are far larger than the total running costs of many building societies.
 However it is only members’ money so there is no problem.

 Nevertheless if it can encourage some individuals to accept the society’s not particularly outstanding products then it will certainly bolster boardroom pay packets.
 The Nationwide BS would be able to provide far more attractive products if less of members’ money was spent on advertising and far less on directors.

 Nationwide Building Society – September 2016

 Nationwide dropped the words building society from its description some years ago in its attempt to be different from building societies and more like a bank.
 Now the latest news is that the directors would like it to be described as a building society once again and do not like it being seen as a bank even though it is not a genuine mutual society and operates more like a bank.

 To do this they have spent yet more of members’ money producing yet more vomit inducing propaganda.